25 Top Coffee-Producing Countries in 2024

 Another producer of coffee in Asia is Laos (or Lao People’s Democratic Republic).
 Producing 28,500 metric tons (63,000,000 pounds) of robusta coffee means that Laos supplies the world with 0.2% of its coffee.

 According to one source, arabica is produced alongside robusta[3]; however, there is not enough information to provide accurate data.
-Data for arabica has not been taken into account in Laos’s overall ranking.
+They did not take data for arabica into account in Laos’s overall ranking.

-The vast majority of Laotian coffee is produced in the Bolaven Plateau in the Champasak Province in the south of the country at the borders with Thailand and Cambodia.
+Farmers produce the vast majority of Laotian coffee in the Bolaven Plateau in the Champasak Province, near the borders with Thailand and Cambodia, in the south of the country.

 Notable coffee-producing region: Bolaven Plateau.